-LightCycler® Nano and LightCycler® 96 Instruments Protocols
+LightCycler® 96 Instrument Protocols

-Program the LightCycler® Nano or LightCycler® 96 Instrument before preparing the reaction mixes.
-A LightCycler® Nano or LightCycler® 96 Instrument protocol that uses FastStart Essential DNA Probes Master should contain the following programs:
+Program the LightCycler® 96 Instrument before preparing the reaction mixes.

-- Pre-Incubation (Hold) for activation of FastStart Taq DNA polymerase and denaturation of the DNA. - Amplification of the target DNA. - For details on how to program the experimental protocol, see the LightCycler® Nano or LightCycler® 96 System Guides.
+A LightCycler® 96 Instrument protocol that uses FastStart Essential DNA Probes Master should contain the following programs:

-The following tables shows the PCR parameters that must be programmed for a LightCycler® Nano or LightCycler® 96 System PCR run with the FastStart Essential DNA Probes Master using LightCycler® 8-Tube Strips or LightCycler® 480 Multiwell Plates.
+- Pre-Incubation (Hold) for activation of FastStart Tag DNA polymerase and denaturation of the DNA. - Amplification of the target DNA. - For details on how to program the experimental protocol, see the LightCycler® 96 System Guides.
+The following table shows the PCR parameters that must be programmed for a LightCycler® 96 System PCR run with the FastStart Essential DNA Probes Master using LightCycler® 8-Tube Strips or LightCycler® 480 Multiwell Plates.
 The hold times shown here are a robust protocol (standard protocol) and can be shortened depending on your assay design(1).